SC Workers’ Comp – Permanent and Partial Disability Claims

 Suffering an injury while at work can affect your well-being and ability to return to your job as soon as possible.
 Navigating your injuries and the impacts of a work injury can leave you facing mounting stresses and challenges that arise as you wait to resolve a workers' compensation claim.

 Errors, omissions, or misunderstandings during the complex workers' compensation claims process can cause delays in the claim or the amount of compensation you may receive.
 Disability determinations, in particular, can significantly affect the amount of money you may receive as part of a workers' compensation claim payout.
-The designation as a permanent and partial disability can influence how your claim proceeds and how long you may receive benefits.
+The designation as a permanent partial disability can influence how your claim proceeds and how long you may receive benefits.

 Consulting a workers' compensation attorney allows you to discuss your claim and what you can expect in your case.